AccessibilityAccessibility klp Wed, 01/28/2015 - 14:59

 - List of Firefox accessibility add-ons.

 - Colour Contrast Analyser (CCA), Web Accessibility Toolbar (WAT, and Accessibility Viewer (aViewer) from Paciello.

 Accessible Documents and FilesAccessible Documents and Files esembrat3 Wed, 09/09/2015 - 08:15

 This page lists resources for accessibility for files and documents attached to your website.

 Accessible Documents and Files Sub-Topics

-This 1-hour presentation was provided via Adobe Connect and incorporates a demo of JAWS screen reader accessing a Word document (Demo 1 which begins at timestamp 8:11).
+This one hour presentation was provided via Adobe Connect and incorporates a demo of JAWS screen reader accessing a Word document (Demo 1 which begins at timestamp 8:11).

 For those who may be new to Adobe Connect:

 - Closed captioning is provided in the Captioning Pod

 - The Events Index (visually located on left side of Adobe Connect screen) contains a list of topics covered during the webinar